GenericMappingTools/GMTjl_doc/documentation/common_features/color.md

 # Setting color

 Color can be selected in several different ways.
-One of the is to create color maps with the *makecpt* and *grd2cpt* modules (see their own man pages).
+One of the is to create color maps with the \myreflink{makecpt} and
+\myreflink{grd2cpt} modules.
 This is the method we use to colorize images, sets of points, etc.
 The other option sets the color via keyword/value pairs and is appropriate to color fill polygons, individual symbols, etc and the one documented here.